Insta360’s new 6K-capable panoramic camera takes on Ricoh’s flagship Theta

 But that’s still not the full story.
 If you already own an earlier One R or One RS camera kit, you can opt instead for just the 1-inch 360 Lens Upgrade Bundle, priced at $649.99.
 That effectively makes the cost almost 40% lower than the Ricoh, at least so as you’re already an Insta360 user.

-While the $150 savings over the full camera kit might not seem much, it’s worth bearing in that you’re still getting two 1-inch sensors, two glass f/2.2 fisheye Leica lenses, a 1,350mAh battery pack, and the mounting bracket.
+While the $150 savings over the full camera kit might not seem much, it’s worth bearing in mind that you’re still getting two 1-inch sensors, two f/2.2 fisheye Leica lenses, a 1,350mAh battery pack, and the mounting bracket.

-The core module, which is the sole piece you’d already own from another One R or RS kit, contains only the processor, a small -screen display, speaker/mics, connectivity, a MicroSD slot, and a few controls.
+The core module, which is the sole piece you’d already own from another One R or RS kit, contains only the processor, a small touch-screen display, speaker/mics, connectivity, a MicroSD card slot, and a few controls.
 Given that most of the expense is elsewhere, it’s honestly impressive that skipping the core alone saves as much as it does!

 The post Insta360’s new 6K-capable panoramic camera takes on Ricoh’s flagship Theta appeared first on Popular Photography.